Brown Butter Banana Blondies (Chewy Banana Blondie Bars)

 • vanilla

 Whisk until fluffy.
-You want it lighter and smooth.
+You want it lighter and smoother.
 This helps the texture.

 Step 5: Add the dry ingredients